thewca/wca-documents/edudoc/delegate-handbook/delegate-handbook.md

 Managing registrations is a responsibility of the organizer.
 However, as a Delegate, you must ensure that the organizers of the competition are following through with this responsibility.
 Regularly confirm that:

 - New registrations are being approved.
-- Only competitors who have paid for registration are being accepted, excluding those exempt from registration fees according to [point 1.3 of the Code of Ethics](https://documents.worldcubeassociation.org/documents/Code%20of%20Ethics.pdf).
+- Only competitors who have paid for registration are being accepted, excluding those exempt from registration fees according to point 1.3 of the [Code of Ethics](https://documents.worldcubeassociation.org/documents/Code%20of%20Ethics.pdf).
 - Organizers are accepting registrations in the order of registration, and not showing favoritism or exclusionary practices based on any factor.
 - Refunds are being handled, especially if your competition allows registrants to delete their own registration.
 - Newcomers have their names capitalized and formatted correctly.
 - All registration requirements and deadlines you have set are being followed.
 - No registered competitors are on the [Banned Competitors list](https://www.worldcubeassociation.org/panel/delegate#banned-competitors).
-If a competitor who is banned registers for a competition, contact WDC immediately.
+If a competitor who is banned registers for a competition, contact the WDC immediately.

 Keep an eye out for registrations that seem to have mistakes.
 It is common for a new competitor to mistakenly register for the inverse of their intended events, such as every event except 3x3x3.
 Contact the competitor to verify their event selection before the competition.
 You are also permitted to edit their registration for them to fix presumed mistakes, but be careful to not unregister the competitor for events that they do intend to participate in.
 If such a mistake is not caught, you may allow the competitor to compete in events they did not register for under [Regulation A7g](https://www.worldcubeassociation.org/regulations/#A7g).